OpenMx/OpenMx/docs/source/RegDemoMatrix.rst

   uniRegFit@output

 The ``output`` slot contains a great deal of information, including parameter estimates and information about the matrix operations underlying our model.
-A more parsimonious report on the results of our model can be viewed using the ``mxSummary`` function, as shown here.
+A more parsimonious report on the results of our model can be viewed using the ``summary`` function, as shown here.

 .. code-block:: r

-  mxSummary(uniRegFit)
+  summary(uniRegFit)

 Multiple Regression
 -------------------